ryanstull/ScalaNullSafe/README.md

 [success] Total time: 3909 s, completed Feb 24, 2019 3:03:02 PM
 ```

 You can find the source code for the JMH benchmarks [here](https://github.com/ryanstull/ScalaNullSafe/blob/ebc0ed592fa5997a9c7b868cf8cdcea590e8ae07/benchmarks/src/test/scala/com/ryanstull/nullsafe/Benchmarks.scala#L18).
 If you want to run the benchmarks yourself, just run `sbt bench`, or `sbt quick-bench` for a shorter run.
+These benchmarks

-These benchmarks compare all of the known ways (or at least the ways that I know of) to handle null-safety in scala.
-It demonstrates
+compare all of the known ways (or at least the ways that I know of) to handle null-safety in scala.

-that the explicit null-safety is the highest performing and that the 'ScalaNullSafe' macro has
-equivalent performance.
+The reason ScalaNullSafe performs the best is because there are no extraneous method calls, memory allocations, or exception handling, which all of the other solutions use.
+By leveraging the power of macros we are able to produce theoretically optimal bytecode, whose performance is equivalent to the explicit null safety approach.

+## Why?

+Some people have questioned the reason for this library's existence since, in Scala, the idiomatic way to handle potentially absent values is to use `Option[A]`.
+The reason this library is needed is because there will be situations where you need to extract deeply nested data, in a null-safe way, that was not defined using `Option[A]`.
+This mostly happens when interoping with Java, but could also occur with any other JVM language.
+The original reason this library was created was to simplify a large amount of
+code that dealt with extracting values out of highly nested [Avro](https://avro.apache.org/) data structures.

 ## Notes